openmainframeproject/feilong/doc/source/quickstart.rst

 Pre-requirements
 ================

+1. z/VM Cloud Connector depends on the under-layer z/VM SMAPI support to manage the z/VM objects.
+For the z/VM Cloud Connector to work normally, the managed z/VM system should be updated to the latest level with APARs listed in the `z/VM service Information`_ installed.

+.. _z/VM service Information: http://www.vm.ibm.com/sysman/osmntlvl.html

-z/VM Cloud Connector has to be installed inside a Linux running on z/VM.
+2. z/VM Cloud Connector has to be installed inside a Linux running on z/VM.
 Currently planned to be supported distros include the most current supported versions:

   - SUSE Linux Enterprise Server
   - Red Hat Enterprise Linux
   - Ubuntu 16.04 LTS

   **NOTE**: This guide is based on RHEL 7.2, you may need to adjust the commands on other Linux distros.

   From now on, BYOL (Bring Your Own Linux) will be used to represent the Linux on which the z/VM Cloud Connector will be run.

   For the z/VM Cloud Connector to run, the BYOL must have enough free disk space (>100M).
   And besides that, the following updates need to be made to the BYOL.

 Preparation on BYOL
 -------------------